joshuaslate/type-cacheable/README.md

 ### Using Adapter directly

-It can happen that you need to read/write data from cache directly, without decorators.
+It could be the case that you need to read/write data from the cache directly, without decorators.
 To achieve this you can use `cacheManager`.
 For example:

 ```ts
 import cacheManager from '@type-cacheable/core';